 Volunteered Information Collected on the Website

-Visitors of the Website may contact us in a variety of ways, including, without limitation, by completing the web forms described in the table below.
+Visitors of the Website may contact us in a variety of ways, including, without limitation, by completing the web forms described below.
 Contact information, such as name, address, email addresses and/or phone number, is typically provided when using these methods.
-This information is used to provide the services that are requested by the visitor of the Website (e.g. to respond to your request for further information about us or our services, to send you a newsletter or white paper if you request them, etc.).
-We do not sell your name to an independent third party.
+This information is used to provide information regarding the Products that are requested by the visitor of the Website (e.g. to respond to your questions regarding Products or to send you a newsletter or white paper about the Products).

 We also allow visitors of the Website to contact us by email with questions, comments or requests.
 The information collected from these emails is used to reply to such questions, comments, or requests.
-Sometimes we file a visitor's comments, so that we can improve the Website in the future.
+At times, we file a visitor's comments, so that we can improve the Website in the future.